 SECTION 2.4.2 The school shall annually review the policy and procedures regarding the physical restraint of students.
 Any employee who is authorized to use restraints shall annually complete mandatory training in the restraint techniques the school uses.

-Section 2.4.3 Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each of the provided training session.
+Section 2.4.3 Schools and programs shall maintain written or electronic documentation on training provided and the list of participants in each of the provided trainings.
 Copies of such documentation will be made available to the Missouri Department of Education or any member of the public upon request.

 SECTION 2.5.
 If a staff member who has not completed an approved training program has to physically restrain a student to prevent injury to a student or others in an emergency situation when staff members trained in physical restraint are not available, he or she should ask other students, if present, to request assistance immediately.